November

 12th November 1989 the Death of La Pasionaria

-Today we recall the “Spanish Joan of Arc”, Dolores Ibárruri – better known the world over by her revolutionary name, La Pasionaria (the Passion Flower) – who died twenty-two years ago at the age of 93.
-Dolores Ibárruri achieved meteoric … Continue reading
+Today we recall the “Spanish Joan of Arc”, Dolores Ibárruri – better known the world over by her revolutionary name, La Pasionaria (the Passion Flower) – who died on this day in 1989 aged 93.
+Dolores Ibárruri achieved meteoric fame … Continue reading

 13th November 1949 The Birth of the AK-47

-Sixty-four years ago today, Mikhail Kalashnikov completed his development of the AK-47 semi-automatic assault rifle – an invention so reliable, so easy and inexpensive to manufacture and so serviceable that the way was opened up for post-war freedom fighters finally … Continue reading
+On this day in 1949, Mikhail Kalashnikov completed his development of the AK-47 semi-automatic assault rifle – an invention so reliable, so easy and inexpensive to manufacture and so serviceable that the way was opened up for post-war freedom fighters … Continue reading

-14th November 1817 the Death of Policarpa Salavarrieta
+14th November 1817 Colombia’s Heroine Of Independence: Policarpa Salavarrieta

-The history of nineteenth-century female revolutionaries unsurprisingly mirrors women’s subjugated status of that century… if their stories are not consigned to mere footnotes or entirely suppressed, they are usually documented as embarrassing radical lunatics – the glory of the heroic freedom … Continue reading
+The history of 19th Century female revolutionaries, unsurprisingly, mirrors women’s subjugated status throughout that century.
+If their stories have not been entirely suppressed or consigned to mere historical footnotes, female revolutionaries have usually been documented by historians as embarrassing radical … Continue reading

 15th November 1998 the Death of Stokely Carmichael

-Today we honour the civil rights leader, revolutionary and firebrand, Stokely Carmichael, who died from cancer thirteen years ago on this day at the age of 57.
-Carmichael was catapulted to worldwide fame overnight in June 1966 when, at a … Continue reading
+Today we honour revolutionary civil rights leader Stokely Carmichael, who died from cancer on this day aged 57.
+In June 1966, Carmichael was catapulted to worldwide fame overnight when, at a high-profile rally organised by Martin Luther King, Jr., he … Continue reading

 Posted in Heroes | Leave a comment